 The Superintendent shall be charged with the operational responsibility for ensuring that each school meets the local wellness policy requirements.
 The district superintendent shall appoint a District Wellness Committee that includes parents, students, and representatives of the school food authority, the school board, school administrators, and the public to oversee development, implementation and evaluation of the wellness policy.
 In addition, it is recommended that the Superintendent also appoints teachers (including preschool - grade 12, family and consumer science, physical education and health educators) and health professionals (school nurse, physician, dietitian, etc.) as members of the committee.

-The terms of District Wellness Committee members shall be staggered for continuity.
-The appointed district wellness committee shall be responsible for:
+The terms s of District Wellness Committee members shall be staggered for continuity.
+I Γhe appointed district wellness committee shall be responsible for: areating and maintaining bulgue for aparation: